Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 A pregnancy registry collects information about the effects of a drug when taken during pregnancy.
 This can help determine the drug’s effects on a developing fetus or someone who is pregnant.
 If you take Epidiolex while pregnant, consider enrolling in the pregnancy registry for antiseizure drugs.
 For information, call 888-233-2334 or visit the registry website.

-Epidiolex is a medication approved by the Food and Drug Administration (FDA) to manage seizures caused by Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.
-(For more information, see the “What is Epidiolex used for?” section above.)
-Some people may also use Charlotte’s Web supplements or products to manage seizures.
+At this time, Epidiolex isn’t approved by the Food and Drug Administration (FDA) to treat anxiety or schizophrenia.
+This drug is currently only approved to manage seizures caused by Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.

 Charlotte’s Web supplements and products contain hemp, so they aren’t regulated by the FDA.
 This means the manufacturer of Charlotte’s Web can’t make claims about medical uses for this product.